CodeWithLuwam/July-30-ServiceNow-Service-Catalog/README.md

 ## 🏗 Activity: Add iPhone 16 to Service Catalog
 **Scenario:**
 > You are a new ServiceNow Admin at DXC Technology.
 IT leadership asks:
 > _"Add the new iPhone 16 to the Service Catalog so employees can request it.
-Include storage and color options, pricing logic, and ensure access controls."_
+Include storage and color options, pricing logic, and ensure access controls.
+Only authorized editors should be able to manage catalog items."_

 ### **Your Tasks**
 - [ ] Create a **Catalog Administrators** group and assign the `catalog_admin` role